 Cancer is a disabling, challenging, and frightening disease that can affect any body part [1].
 The global cancer epidemic remains a public health concern, as cancer is established as the second foremost cause of death in the United States, with close to 2 million new cases and a little over 600,000 deaths expected to occur in 2022 [2].
 Mortality from lung cancer remains the most common type of cancer-related death, accounting for approximately 350 deaths daily [2].
 The public health burden associated with these high numbers has fueled massive research efforts to uncover the preventable causes of cancer [3].
-In a series of excellent reviews published recently, expert analysts reflect on the fact that the global burden of cancer is growing, especially in the most vulnerable sociodemographic populations, and that significant global effort is required not only to
+In a series of excellent reviews published recently, expert analysts reflect on the fact that the global burden of cancer is growing, especially in the most vulnerable sociodemographic populations, and that significant global effort is required not only to reduce the incidence of cancer but also to provide more equally distributed cancer control [4-6].

-Citation: Yusuf, K.; Sampath, V.; Umar, S. Bacterial Infections and Cancer: Exploring This Association and Its Implications for Cancer Patients.
+Citation: Yusuf, K.; Sampath, V.; Umar, S. Bacterial Infections and Cancer: Exploring This Association And Its Implications for Cancer Patients.
 Int.
 J. Mol.
 Sci.
 2023, 24, 3110. https://doi.org/10.3390/ ijms24043110